 Today, and for the past two millennia, we have not had a Temple or serving priests.
 Thus, the various terumot and ma’aserot do not apply directly (they do today for farmers in Israel).
 So, how can the average Jew fulfill the various mitzvot of tithes?
 For us, all of these tithes have been lumped together under one broad category of “charity”.
 The concept of ma’aser, a tenth, transferred over to tzedakah, so Jewish law encourages each person to donate at least ten percent of their net income to charity.
 When the Sages saw that some people donated so much that they would end up having too little for themselves, they set a limit of 20% (see Shulchan Arukh, Yoreh De’ah 249:1).
 This limit does not apply to the mega-rich, who can donate far more than 20% and still be mega-rich!
 It has been pointed out that there is a beautiful allusion to the 10-20% rule in the word tzedakah (צדקה) itself: dividing the tzadi (90) by the kuf (100) gives 90%, and dividing the dalet (4) by the hei (5) gives 80%, suggesting that one keeps 80-90% for their own needs, and donates 10-20% to charity!

 In today’s incredibly-expensive world, is it reasonable for an average person to be able to donate 10-20% of their net income?
 Many poskim say that one pays ma’aser on their net income, minus other expenses that they spend to earn income, such as certain utilities, transportation costs, office space, etc. It is also generally agreed upon that paying for children’s Jewish education counts as ma’aser, too.
 After all, Jewish schools are non-profit organizations, and educating children is a big mitzvah.
+More broadly, some hold that all basic expenses for supporting children over the age of six counts as charity, as does supporting one’s elderly parents (see Mishneh Torah, Matnot Aniyim 10:16).
 With this in mind, aiming for 10% charity is a reasonable goal, and for those who are blessed with even more wealth, 20% shouldn’t be too difficult either.

 The Talmud (Bava Batra 9a) states that charity is equal to all the other mitzvot combined, though it warns that giving charity to unworthy causes is not a mitzvah at all (Bava Kamma 16b).
 Giving to charity can tear up a negative Heavenly decree pronounced upon a person, and can change one’s fate for the better (Rosh Hashanah 16b).
 It can even save one from death (Shabbat 156a).
 The Vilna Gaon illustrated this through the word machatzit hashekel, another yearly monetary donation given to the Temple in ancient times.
 The term machatzit (מחצית) has a tzadi—standing for tzedakah—right in the middle of the letters that spell met and chai, “dead” and “alive”.
 A shekel donated has the power to tear right through a Heavenly decree of capital punishment.